ibexa/documentation-developer/docs/guide/clustering.md

 #### Customizing the storage directory

 Earlier versions required the NFS adapter directory to be set to `$var_dir$/$storage_dir$` part for the NFS path.
-This is no longer required (unless you plan to use Legacy Bridge), but the default prefix used to serve binary files still matches this expectation.
+This is no longer required (unless you plan to use [Legacy Bridge](https://github.com/ezsystems/LegacyBridge)), but the default prefix used to serve binary files still matches this expectation.

 If you decide to change this setting, make sure you also set `io.url_prefix` to a matching value.
-If you set the NFS adapter's directory to "/path/to/nfs/storage", use this configuration so that the files can be served by Symfony:
+If you set the NFS adapter's directory to `/path/to/nfs/storage`, use this configuration so that the files can be served by Symfony:

 ``` yaml
 ezpublish: